-Round-specific variables are provided that indicate which TRICARE plan the person was covered by for each round of 2017.
-These variables indicate whether the person was covered by TRICARE Standard (TRIST31/42/17X), TRICARE Prime (TRIPR31/42/17X), TRICARE Extra (TRIEX31/42/17X), and TRICARE for Life (TRILI31/42/17X).
+Round-specific variables are provided that indicate which TRICARE plan the person was covered by for each round of 2018.
+These variables indicate whether the person was covered by TRICARE Standard (TRISTrrX), TRICARE Prime (TRIPRrrX), TRICARE Extra (TRIEXrrX), and TRICARE for Life (TRILIrrX).
 Beginning in Panel 9 Rounds 4 and 5/Panel 10 Rounds 1 through 3, CHAMPVA was added to the list of TRICARE/CHAMPVA Plans collected in the instrument.
-Therefore, the variables TRICH42/17X were created.
+Therefore, the variables TRICH42/yyX were created.
 The "31" version of this variable was constructed starting in 2006.
-Beginning in Panel 21 Round 5/Panel 22 Round 3, TRICARE plan information was elicited from a pick-list, code-all-that-apply question that asked the specific type of TRICARE plan for each person who reported TRICARE coverage.
-Person-level TRICARE plan type questions differed from the previous method of asking TRICARE plan type at the RU-level.
-In each round, each TRICARE Plan variable has five possible values:
+It should be noted that the TRICARE plan information was elicited from a pick-list, code-all-that-apply question that asked which type of TRICARE plan the person obtained.
+Beginning Panel 22 Round 3/Panel 23 Round 1, questions related to military health coverage were asked at the person-level.
+If it was reported that someone in the